Medically reviewed by Drugs.com. Last updated on Feb 10, 2019.

 It is very important that your doctor check your progress at regular visits to make sure that temozolomide is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using temozolomide while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 6 months after your last dose.
+Men who are using temozolomide, with female partners who can become pregnant must use effective birth control (eg, condoms) during and for at least 3 months after the last dose of temozolomide.
+If you think you or your female partner have become pregnant while using the medicine, tell your doctor right away.

 - If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have fever or chills, cough or hoarseness, lower back or side pain, painful or difficult urination, shortness of breath, or unusual bleeding or bruising.